certsocietegenerale/fame/docs/modules.rst

 Several kind of modules can be created:

+* ``PreloadingModule``: these modules are used to preload information prior to executing any processing module.
+A ``PreloadingModule`` should take the provided information from FAME and convert it to an object that can be processed by FAME (e.g. it can take a sample hash and download the corresponding sample from VirusTotal).
 * ``ProcessingModule``: this is where FAME's magic is.
 A ``ProcessingModule`` should define some automated analysis that can be performed on some types of files / analysis information.
 * ``IsolatedProcessingModule``: this is a special ``ProcessingModule`` that will be executed inside a VM, because it contains risks of infection.
 * ``ReportingModule``: this kind of module enables reporting options, such as sending analysis results by email, or post a Slack notification when the analysis is finished.